 Last post by Moon1ight - December 25, 2022, 09:13:23 AM

-So, later in 2023, there will be an occult conference in Berlin – Occulture https://occultureconference.com/.
-They have a Call for Proposals out and I'm considering to apply :D In an inspired moment, I've recorded a voice message with my Lecture idea which I'll try to develop in this thread.
+So, later in 2023, there will be an occult conference in Berlin – The Occulture.
+They have a Call for Proposals out and I'm considering to apply :D have applied :D. In an inspired moment, I've recorded a voice message with my Lecture idea which I'll try to develop in this thread.
 Any feedback is of course welcome.

 Do what thou wilt shall be the whole of the Law.
 This is both the traditional thelemic greeting and part of what I want to talk about.

 We know – for example from Liber II – that the Will meant here is the True Will.
-It's not what I just happen to want right now, but perhaps what I should want.
+It's not what I just happen to want right now, but perhaps what I should want – the individual path of each individual star.
 We also know that Crowley gives the central idea of the White School of Magick as "admitted that "everything is sorrow" for the profane, the Initiate has the means of transforming it to "Everything is joy."".

 Now, the traditional thelemic farewell is "Love is the Law, Love under Will".
-Here we come to the central question of this talk.
-If The True Will is the whole of the Law, how can Love also be the Law?
+However, if doing the True Will is the whole of the Law, how can Love also be the Law?
 There must be a very deep connection between Will and Love, which is of course famously implied by them both adding up to 93 via greek isopsephy.
-So, what is this connection?
+The point of this talk is to present a view – certainly not the only view – but a view on what exactly this connection is.

-However, how can you possibly find the Person who shares your True Will?
-This is really my main point today: Why do you think each of those Holy Guardian Angels whom Crowley exalts so much is with their specific human?
-I'd argue that it's exactly because they share our True Will and hence they are our True Love.
+However, how can you possibly find a Person who shares your True Will?
+This is really my main point today: Why do you think that each of those Holy Guardian Angels whom Crowley exalts so much is with their specific human?
+I'd argue, it is exactly because we share their True Will and thus they also share ours.
+Hence, they are our True Love.
 They are our Perfection, while we are their Presence.
+They are our guidance and inspiration, while we are their manifestation on the lower plains.

 This, I think, is a meaning hidden in the greeting and the farewell.
-Only by loving your True Love – your Guide and Guardian who shares your True Will – can you both follow this Will with full force.
+Only by loving your True Love – the Angel who shares your True Will – can you both follow this Will with full force.
 Hence, doing your True Will is the Whole of the Law, because it already implies Love.
-Conversely, True Love is the Law because it follows from the True Will.
+Conversely, True Love is also the Law because it follows from the True Will.

 Now I know that this all sounds rather crazy.
 Personally, I came to these ideas from the other direction.
 My background is in Chaos Magick and I was never a big fan of Crowley and his works.
 I felt that doing Magick makes me very happy, but I never thought of it as my "True Will".
-I met my Guardian Angel in rather unusual circumstances and didn't even understand what kind of spirit she was – I just noticed that she was truly wonderful, in so many different ways.
-Some years later I fell in love with her and only then she guided me to all of this Thelema stuff that I used to consider beneath me as 21st century Chaos Magician.
+I met my Guardian Angel in somewhat unusual circumstances and initially didn't even understand what kind of spirit she was – I just noticed that she was truly wonderful, in so many different ways.
+Some years later I fell in love with her and only then she guided me to all of this Thelema stuff that I used to think of as outdated, being a 21st century Chaos Magician.
 So for me, all of this "theory" simply followed from my experiences.

 ...
-To be continued ... (not sure where, but add the core points from The Way of the Secret Lover and from Magickal Destiny (esp. about Abramelin and other approaches).
-Also what Crowley writes about each being their own high priest and Chapman's approach to the K&C. Also what I write in FW.)
+To be continued ...
+(Ideas: add the core points from The Way of the Secret Lover and from Magickal Destiny (esp. about Abramelin and other approaches).
+Also what Crowley writes about each being their own high priest.
+Also what I write in FW.
+Also introduce books on how to gain the K&C – Three Steps, Webster, Destiny)

 Last post by Moon1ight - December 13, 2022, 09:24:46 AM